ljohanon06/levi-graphical-unit/Documentation/Hardware.md

 ### TFT Pinout Information
 <img src="assets/TFT_Friend_Pinout.jpg" alt="Picture of TFT Friend with labeled pins]" width="50%">

 - RGB: There is an 8 bit channel for the red, green, and blue colors totalling 24 pins.
 Alpha is ignored when sending pixel data to the screen.
+Read more about the colors in Color.md.

+- Touchscreen: XL/R, YU/D are the controls for the touchscreen, read more in Touchscreen.md.

+- LK, LA, PWM: Standing for LED Cathode, LED Anode, and Pulse Width Modulation, these 3 pins control the LED backlight.
+Because the TFT adapter has a built-in boost converter, LK and LA do not need to be connected as they connect straight to the backlight.
+The PWM controls how bright the backlight is and will be controlled by the FPGA.
+The range is 5 to 100 kHz.

-- hi
+-